A4bet/configa4betArch/README.md

 Neovim
 ---

+add "transparency = true," to .config/nvim/lua/chadrc.lua in the M.base46 section to make neovim transparent(under the theme to make sure it overrides the theme if theres a conflict).

 to enable goimports-reviser and gofumpt in nvchad install the plugins witth mason (`:MasonInstall NAME` in neovim), then `go install mvdan.cc/gofumpt@latest` `go install golang.org/x/tools/cmd/goimports@latest` add